Financial Aid for Year or Term Abroad

 Regardless of where you are studying, your financial aid and outside scholarships and loans will be credited to your Yale student account.
 Based on the copy of the bill from your sponsoring program (such as SIT, IES, IFSA, CIEE) or other educational institutions in the U.S. (such as Boston U and Brown U), Student Financial Services will authorize a refund check to the program up to the balance due.
 Any excess funds will be refunded to the student.
 Funds will be released on or after the first day of the fall or spring term at Yale even if the program begins before that date.
 In the case of students who are enrolling directly in a college/university abroad and who are not being billed by a U.S. program or institution of higher learning, all aid funds will be released to the student to pay the billed amounts for tuition, fees, and room and board, if applicable.
 A form acknowledging this responsibility and requiring the student's signature will be provided by Student Financial Services before funds will be refunded to the student.

 The quickest and most convenient way to receive funds from your student account is by direct deposit to your personal checking account with a bank located in the United States.
-Go to www.yale.edu/sis and select the Billing and Student Accounts menu and then select the Direct Deposit Authorization.
+On Student Information Systems (SIS) select the Student Accounts menu and then select Direct Deposit Authorization.

-Since some institutions need assurance that you will have aid forthcoming to cover some or all of your costs, you should submit a copy of this information along with your current award letter to them.
-If additional confirmation of your financial need and award is required, you may request that Student Financial Services contact the institution.
+Because some institutions need assurance that you will have aid forthcoming to cover some or all of your costs, you should submit a copy of this information along with your current award letter to them.
+If additional confirmation of your financial need and award is required, please provide Student Financial Services with the institution's form.

 It is important to remember that the family contribution that you would normally pay to Yale is paid to the sponsoring institution.
 If a deposit is required in advance of the study abroad term, it is the responsibility of you and your family to pay the deposit.
 Financial aid funds usually cannot be refunded earlier than the start of Yale’s term to pay deposits or airfare expenses unless exceptional need exists.
 In these cases, you must submit a written request for an advance of funds to the attention of Sharon DeLuca in Student Financial Services.